WE SUPPORT UKRAINE AND ENDORSE THE STATEMENT IN OUR BLOG

 The study found a general lack of systematic cooperation among these organizations as well as (a) a failure by most museums and similar institutions to show visitors where to go to experience nature where they live; (b) a lack of exhibits about local nature; and (c) a failure in many such institutions to sell books about nature in their regions or local history.
 There were notable exceptions that showed what can be done.

-In Los Angeles, meetings and a workshop have been held with 20 agencies and institutions.
-Meetings have also been held in Chicago, New York City, Arizona, and Kingston, Jamaica, and there have been preliminary discussions in Brazil and Israel.
-In addition, Natural Neighbors was discussed at a workshop held at the 2016 IUCN World Conservation Congress in Honolulu, Hawai'i.
+In Los Angeles, separate meetings and a workshop were held involving 20 agencies and institutions (see the photo caption above).
+Meetings have also been held in Chicago and New York City, and there have been preliminary discussions in Brazil, Israel, and Jamaica.
+In addition, Natural Neighbors was discussed at George Wright Society conferences in 2015 and 2017, and in a workshop held at the 2016 IUCN World Conservation Congress in Honolulu, Hawai'i.

 Natural Neighbors is an initiative of InterEnvironment Institute, in cooperation with two components of IUCN, the International Union for Conservation of Nature: the World Commission on Protected Areas and the Species Survival Commission.
 It originated in a project initiated and carried out by the Institute and sponsored by IUCN, the Santa Monica Mountains Conservancy (part of the California Natural Resources Agency), the Mountains Recreation and Conservation Authority, and others.

-Those present were representatives of some 20 United States, California state, and local government agencies; natural history and science museums; botanic gardens; a zoo; a publisher of books on California history and natural history; and universities.
+Those present were representatives of some 20 United States, California state, and local government agencies; natural history and science museums; botanic gardens; a zoo; universities; and a publisher of books on California history and natural history.